Home Sale Law in Arkansas

 While it's possible in De Queen, Arkansas for individuals to buy or sell property on their own, this is not the only (or necessarily best) option.
 There are many complicated legal and financial issues involved, so the assistance of a professional is advisable.

 Many individuals, families, and small businesses rely on real estate brokers to find property for them.
 Real estate brokers are professionals who assist as middlemen or women between the buyers and sellers of real estate.

 De Queen, Arkansas real estate brokers are normally paid by taking a pre-determined portion of the house's sale price.

 If the buyer asks a direct question concerning the physical condition of the property, the seller must answer it truthfully.
 Misrepresenting a material fact in a real estate transaction is a very serious form of fraud, and could give rise to significant damages against the seller.

 There are some defects, however, that the seller should disclose whether asked or not.
 Typically, if the seller knows about any defects that are not readily apparent, he or she should disclose them to the buyer, whether or not the buyer specifically asks.
 This will greatly reduce the chances of the seller being held liable for any defects.

 Buyers, however, also have duties in this area.
 A buyer will not be rewarded for failing to exercise due diligence.

 Thus, buyers must inspect the property before they buy it.
 If they don't, they can't sue for any defects they later become aware of, if an inspection would have revealed those defects.

-Can a De Queen, Arkansas Real Estate Attorney help with Real Estate Sale Agreements?
+Can a De Queen, Arkansas Real Estate Attorney help?

 Buying a house can be an exciting, but difficult, experience.
 Most home buyers want to focus on the positive aspects that come with home-ownership, and ignore the tedious paperwork and legal issues.
 A brilliant De Queen, Arkansas real estate attorney can enable this.